Prevention & Intervention

 *English & Spanish available.

 Register here for English session | Register here for Spanish session

 If someone in your household has a behavioral health condition, you are encouraged to create a RapidSOS profile.
 Learn more.

-- Mental Health First Aid (MHFA): This public education program helps communities understand mental illnesses, seek timely intervention, and save lives.
+Mental Health First Aid (MHFA) is a public education program that helps communities understand mental illnesses, seek timely intervention, and save lives.
 There are two program tracks.
 The Adult MHFA class teaches people how to recognize signs of mental health or substance use challenges in adults ages 18 and older.
 The Youth MHFA class is primarily designed for adults who regularly interact with youth people, e.g., school staff, caregivers, parents.
 Registration is required.
 For more information, visit loudoun.gov/mhfirstaid or send an email.

-- REVIVE!: This is the Opioid Overdose and Naloxone Education (OONE) program for the Commonwealth of Virginia.
+REVIVE! is the Opioid Overdose and Naloxone Education (OONE) program for the Commonwealth of Virginia.
 REVIVE! provides training on how to recognize and respond to an opioid overdose emergency using naloxone.
-There is no cost, but registration is required.
+There is no cost.
 For more information, visit loudoun.gov/revive.

 Question Persuade and Refer (QPR) Training is a one-hour educational program designed to assist people in recognizing the warning signs of a suicide crisis and how to refer someone for professional help.
 The QPR suicide prevention training teaches three simple yet powerful steps anyone can learn to help save a life from suicide - Question, Persuade and Refer.
 For more information, visit loudoun.gov/suicidepreventiontraining or send an email.